tsuda16k/sketcher/README.md

 ### \- contrast

 By increasing the `contrast` parameter, a sketch is darkened.
-When a sketch appears whitish, increase the `contrast` value.
+When a sketch appears whitish, you may need to increase the `contrast` value.

 <p>